 Use the same account that you use for your PS5 console.
 If you don’t have an account, you’ll need to create one first.

 - High-speed internet connection

 As a standard, we recommend a high-speed connection with upload and download speeds of at least 5 Mbps.
 For best performance, we recommend a high-speed connection with upload and download speeds of at least 15 Mbps.

 - DualSense™ wireless controller

 - USB cable

 Connect your Windows PC and your controller with a USB cable.

 - You can also use a DUALSHOCK®4 wireless controller.
-Connect the controller to your Windows PC using a USB cable or a DUALSHOCK®4 USB wireless adaptor.
+Use a USB cable to connect the controller to your Windows PC.

 - To use voice chat, you’ll need a microphone, such as the built-in microphone on your Windows PC.